-Under health, fire and safety these are items such as emergency egress windows, hand rails, smoke detectors, carbon monoxide detectors, Radon, termites (see how Memphis termite inspection professionals do the whole process for your house), well water testing, Lead base paint, leaking gas valves, ventilation and combustion air in rooms with gas or oil fired appliances.
+Under health, fire and safety these are items such as emergency egress windows, handrails, smoke detectors, carbon monoxide detectors, Radon, termites, well water testing, Lead base paint, leaking gas valves, ventilation, and combustion air in rooms with gas or oil-fired appliances.

-And since they are very important for your family’s safety, rest assured that they will be taken very seriously by your inspector.
+And since they are very important for your family’s safety, rest assured that our inspector will take it very seriously.

 * These tests must be ordered separately and additional charges will apply.